AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/features/enable-pwa.md

 Now that you have [configured your site to support PWA,](#enabling-pwa-for-your-site) you can experience it for yourself.

-1. Access the site in a [supported mobile browser.](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Installable_PWAs#Summary)
+1. Access the site in a [supported browser.](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Installable_PWAs#Summary)
 1. You will see a `+` icon in the address bar of the browser, indicating that the site can be installed as a local app.
    * Depending on the browser, it may also display a notification (such as a banner or dialog box) indicating that it's possible to install as a local app.
 1. Install the app.